 Budget: A Powerful Financial Planning Tool

-Whether your fresh out of college or sending your first born off to school, you can benefit from a budget.
+Whether you're fresh out of college or sending your firstborn off to school, you can benefit from a budget.
 Let’s look at some questions and concerns that come up around budgeting.

 Why do I need a budget?